How to Remortgage to Buy Another Property

 Get Started with an expert broker to find out exactly how much you could borrow.

-If you are remortgaging to buy a second property that you intend to rent out to tenants, or you intend to let your current property with a let to buy mortgage, affordability is based on the rental income the property can achieve, amongst other factors
+Suppose you are remortgaging to buy a second property that you intend to rent out to tenants or let your current property with a let-to-buy mortgage.
+In that case, affordability is based on the rental income the property can achieve, amongst other factors.

-On a buy to let mortgage, the rental income needs to cover a certain percentage of the mortgage payments.
-Every mortgage lender has their own rules on what percentage needs to be, with around 125-145% being standard.
+On a buy-to-let mortgage, the rental income needs to cover a certain percentage of the mortgage payments.
+Every mortgage lender has its own rules on this percentage, which is around 125-145% standard.

 Bad credit, loans and credit cards